For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Adjust Strategy If Activity Is Low

 If your marketing efforts are not receiving the amount of traffic you expected, you need to evaluate your strategy to determine what's wrong.
 It could be that your listing needs better marketing photos, videos, and materials.
-On the other hand, it could be that the condition of your home just can't compete with the other listings.
+On the other hand, it could be that the condition of your home can't compete with the other listings.

 Step 4: Close The Deal

-Once you have done all of the work to get your home listed and under contract, you may feel like your job is done.
-Unfortunately, if you do not follow the proper steps, your deal could fall apart and you would need to put it back on the market.
+Once you have done all the work to get your home listed and under contract, you may feel like your job is done.
+Unfortunately, if you do not follow the proper steps, your deal could fall apart, and you would need to put it back on the market.
 If this happens, you will feel very disappointed.
 This section will help you through the steps necessary to get your transaction to the closing table and close the deal.

 Research Documents Necessary To Sell